Review · 12 min read

 Is the AI Secrets Challenge actually free?

 Yes.
 The 5-day base challenge is free and does not require a credit card.
-A VIP upgrade is offered at registration, and a paid Platinum tier is pitched on Day 2.
+A VIP upgrade is offered at registration, and a paid Platinum tier is pitched during the challenge.
 Both are optional.

 Will the recordings be available?